fncbook/fnc/book/linsys/norms.md

 # Vector and matrix norms

 The manipulations on matrices and vectors so far in this chapter have been algebraic, much like those in an introductory linear algebra course.
-In order to progress to the analysis of the algorithms we have introduced, we need a way to measure the "size" of vectors and matrices---size in the sense of magnitude or distance, not the number of rows and columns.
+In order to progress to the analysis of the algorithms we have introduced, we need a way to measure the "size" of vectors and matrices—size in the sense of magnitude or distance, not the number of rows and columns.

 ## Vector norms